-When a licensee fails to timely file a return or is delinquent in payment of the tax for the third time in any one-year licensing period, the Commissioner may recommend to the ABC that the licensee's liquor-by-the-drink license be revoked or suspended.
+When a licensee fails to file a return timely or is delinquent in payment of the tax for the third time in any one-year licensing period, the Commissioner may recommend to the ABC that the licensee's liquor-by-the-drink license be revoked or suspended.
 It is a misdemeanor for any licensee to continue in business after revocation or suspension of the license.
-Each day a business operates without a license is a separate violation.152
+Each day a business operates without a license is a separate violation.151 of those debts or properties without the approval of the Commissioner or until 30 days elapse from the receipt of the notice.
+Any person receiving such notice must advise the ABC of such property, credits, or debts within five days.152

-If a licensee is delinquent in the payment of the tax, the Commissioner may notify, by registered mail, any person, including the ABC, that has possession or control of any credits or other personal property belonging to the delinquent licensees, or owing any debts to the licensee at the time of the delinquency.
-If any person is so notified, that person cannot make any disposition of those debts or properties without the approval of the Commissioner, or until 30 days elapse from the receipt of the notice.
-Any person receiving such notice must advise the ABC of such property, credits, or debts within five days.
-153
+If a licensee is delinquent in the payment of the tax, the Commissioner may notify, by registered mail, any person, including the ABC, that has possession or control of any credits or other personal property belonging to the delinquent licensee or owing any debts to the licensee at the time of the delinquency.
+If any person is notified, that person cannot dispose